 Rallying donors, engaging with your community and hitting your fundraising targets isn’t easy when you’ve got hardly any time, resources or IT budget.
 And even if you were to install new technologies to help you overcome your everyday challenges, the chances are they won’t be tailored enough to suit your specific organisation’s needs.
 The struggle is most certainly real for nonprofits doing demanding, important work with limited resources.
 Could Salesforce be the answer?

-If you’re a nonprofit organisation, you’ll probably find these common issues pretty relatable:
+If you’re a nonprofit or charity organisation, you might find these common issues pretty relatable:

 - Your data is spread across multiple systems, paper documents (and sometimes even sticky notes).